matthewbuchanan/tumblr-kit/README.md

 	</script>
 ```

-Replace the values above with your own details.
+Replace the values above with your own credentials.

 ### Use in public themes